CleverTap/stormdb/README.md

 - Ability to recover from file corruption

 ## Benchmarks
-We ran a small benchmark for 4 byte keys with 28 byte values, and the results are shown below:
+We ran a small benchmark for 100 million 4 byte keys with 28 byte values, and the results are shown below:

+### Iteration
 <img src="./static/iteration_28_bytes_100m.svg"/>

+### Random
 <img src="./static/random_28_bytes_100m.svg"/>

 **Note:** We've only compared this with RocksDB since in all our previous benchmarks,